eddyystop/gulp-mithril-components/README.md

 #### Styling

-Do you use your own customized class names?
+Will you use your own customized class names?
 Devs using Bootstrap or Zurb Foundation might not be excited by that, as they may have to use Less or Sass mixins to relate your component classes to the CSS framework's.

 Will you obtain the class names from the renderer's `options`?
-Devs might not be excited to code these whenever a component is used.
+Devs might not be excited to code these extensive lists whenever a component is used.

 #### Structure